JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 - <a href="https://youtu.be/az9ghvGczys" target="_blank">Reverse Engineering</a>
 - <a href="https://youtu.be/jTdMIOfyx2Q" target="_blank">Utilities – Equals/HashCode/ToString</a>

-<div class="note">You can set up JPA Palette visibility in <a href="https://www.jpa-buddy.com/documentation/entity-designer/#designer-settings">visual designer settings</a>.</div>
+<div class="note">You can set up JPA Palette's visibility in <a href="https://www.jpa-buddy.com/documentation/entity-designer/#designer-settings">visual designer settings</a>.</div>

 #### Associations Performance Tips

 Hibernate has many relationship mapping types, but not all are equally efficient.

-During association creation, JPA Buddy briefly explains why the current configuration is inefficient and may cause performance.
+During association creation, JPA Buddy briefly explains why the current configuration is inefficient and may cause performance issues.
 Use the "Learn more" button to see it.

 ![learn-more](img/learn-more.jpeg)